microsoft/nodejstools/README.md

 ## Visual Studio 2015 and earlier

-For more information on how to install Node.js tools, please send an email to (Gabrielle Crevecoeur (Current Program Manager))[mailto:gacreve@microsoft.com?subject=Installing%20Node.js%20Tools%20For%20Early%20Versions%20%Of%20VS]
+For more information on how to install Node.js tools, please send an email to [Gabrielle Crevecoeur (Current Program Manager)](mailto:gacreve@microsoft.com?subject=Installing%20Node.js%20Tools%20For%20Early%20Versions%20%Of%20VS)

 ## Code of Conduct